Simon-Initiative/dataset/README.md

 ## Running the PySpark Job

-A job can be manually invoked from EMR Serverless Studio, but also directly from the commandline using the `run_job.sh` script.
-The AWS commandline tools are required (https://aws.amazon.com/cli/)
+A job can be manually invoked from EMR Serverless Studio, but also directly from the commandline using one of two helper bash scripts.
+These bash scripts are wrappers around the AWS commandline tool, which you need to install from (https://aws.amazon.com/cli/)

 ### Steps to Run a CSV raw data job:
 1. Run the `run_job.sh` script from the root directory with arguments for action, event subtypes, and section ids